badmanwillis/Eduardo/README.md

 From our research, this may well be the first prototype of assistive robot that features a passive compliant end effector.
 It was built in under three months, by two people, on a budget of £70.
 As a result, shortcuts were taken for the sake of creating a functioning prototype, and much of the work here does not adhere to best practices.

+Sam White was responsible for ...

+Olly Smith was responsible for ...

 ## ROS packages

 The software was developed on a Ubuntu 16.04 LTS machine,using ROS-Kinetic.
 You'll need to setup a catkin workspace, and put the packages into the src folder.